lucasdu2/go-mapreduce/design.md

 The calling code should also be able to take the R output files (from the Reduce tasks) and produce a single, combined output file.

+### Additional Details
+**[10-31-22]**
+The application will need to define 4 plugin functions.
+It must define a Map and Reduce function that will be called for Map and Reduce tasks, respectively.
+It must also define an InputSplitter function (to specify how the application wants to split the single input file into M splits for the Map stage), and a Partitioner function to define how intermediate keys are partitioned into R groups for the Reduce stage.
+These functions will be loaded at run-time using a plugin.
+Note:
+InputSplitter must split up the input file into files of name pg-{index}.txt, where {index} is in [0, M).
+The coordinator code will expect this format.

 ## Coordinator
 The coordinator should be implemented as an RPC server--the workers and the